SolaceLabs/pubsubplus-cf-dev/README.md

 **Example:** Setting admin password to 'solace1' and setting a test server certificate and disabling the service broker's certificate validation.
 ~~~~
-solace_deploy.sh -s 6000 -p solace1 -t ~/solace-messaging-cf-dev/cf-solace-messaging-deployment/operations/example-vars-files/certs.yml -n
+solace_deploy.sh -s 6000 -p solace1 -t ~/pubsubplus-cf-dev/cf-pubsubplus-deployment/operations/example-vars-files/certs.yml -n
 ~~~~

 _The current deployment can be updated by simply rerunning the deployment script._

 ## Using the Deployment

-At this stage, solace-pubsub is a service in the CF Deployment, and the BOSH-lite message broker deployment will auto register with the service broker and become available for use in CF.
+At this stage, solace-pubsub is a service in the CF Deployment, and the BOSH-lite event broker deployment will auto register with the service broker and become available for use in CF.

 _You can use 'cf' from cli-tools, or directly from your host computer, they both access the same CF instance_

-For example if you deployed the default enterprise-shared message broker, a "shared" service plan will be available and you can do this:
+For example if you deployed the default enterprise-shared event broker, a "shared" service plan will be available and you can do this:

 ~~~~
 cf m